GaitovRK/GaitovRK/README.md

 ## Experience

 ### Andersen Lab Internship
+- Finished a project Sheasy application for recipe search.
+The app uses edamam.com Recipe Search API.
+The app includes a search bar  with filter, favourites, detail screen with nutrients and calories for each dish.
+The app was created based on MVC Architecture.

+#### Studied 16 lectures from iOS team lead on the following topics:
 - Learnt architectural patterns **MVC, MVP, MVVM, VIP & VIPER**
 - **Multithreaded** programming
 - Design patterns **Singleton, Observer, Delegate**,